mabuchilab/Instrumental/docs/developer.rst

 Docstrings
 ----------

-Code in Instrumental is primarily documented using python docstrings.
-Specifically, we follow the `numpydoc conventions`_.
+Code in Instrumental is primarily documented using python docstrings, following the `numpydoc conventions`_.
 In general, you should also follow the guidelines of `pep 257`_.

 - No spaces after the opening triple-quote
 - One-line docstrings should be on a single line, e.g. ``"""Does good stuff."""``